-What Are Standard Sizes for Bathroom Vanities?
+What Are the Standard Bathroom Vanity Sizes and Dimensions?

 The sink occupies an important place in every bathroom design.
 It’s the element around which all other bathroom fixtures are organized.
 Utilitarian in its design — it’s where you wash your hands and face and brush your teeth — a sink can also add to a bathroom’s ambiance and character.
 Bathroom vanities are popular fixtures for housing sinks in bathrooms.
-If you’re planning to install a new vanity or replacing an existing vanity in your bathroom, explore the following guide to bathroom vanities.
+If you’re planning to install a new vanity or replace an existing vanity in your bathroom, explore the following guide to bathroom vanities.

 A vanity is a bathroom cabinet with a countertop.
 The countertop itself contains openings for the sink and faucet fixtures, and it offers space around the sink for toiletries.
 The area below the countertop makes a convenient place for storing cosmetics and grooming products, cleaning supplies, and extra toilet paper rolls.